-Tampering with hives - extraction of honey from honey supers [s 50, s 51(a), (e)]
+24 Tampering with hives - extraction of honey from honey supers [s 50, s 51(a), (e)]

-- (1) A person may remove a honey super from a hive and move the honey super to an enclosed, bee-proof space, for the purpose of extracting honey that is an apiary product. - (2) The person who is moving a honey super under subclause (1): - (a) may only move the honey super once, from the hive to the enclosed, bee-proof space, - (b) may only move the honey super to premises within the Varroa mite eradication emergency zone and cannot enter a different emergency zone when moving the super, and - (c) must not move the brood box or any part of the brood box. - (3) Before moving the honey super, the person must: - (a) decontaminate the vehicle to be used for transporting the honey super by removing any honey or wax from the interior or exterior of the vehicle by washing with warm, soapy water, - (b) take all practicable measures to clear bees from the honey super, and - (c) seal the honey super to make bee-proof and prevent leakage of apiary product. - (4) The person transporting the honey super must: - (a) ensure that the honey super and any apiary equipment on the vehicle are fully covered while being moved, and - (b) ensure that the honey super remains sealed until it reaches the enclosed, bee-proof space.
+- (1) A person may remove a honey super from a hive and move the honey super to an enclosed, bee-proof space, for the purpose of extracting honey that is an apiary product. - (2) In the case of a flow hive, a person may tamper with the hive to extract honey from the hive via the tap that is part of the hive and then remove the honey super and move the honey super to an enclosed, bee-proof space. - (3) The person who is moving a honey super under this clause: - (a) may only move the honey super once, from the hive to the enclosed, bee-proof space, - (b) may only move the honey super to premises within the Varroa mite eradication emergency zone and cannot enter a different emergency zone when moving the super, and - (c) must not move the brood box or any part of the brood box. - (4) Before moving the honey super, the person must: - (a) decontaminate the vehicle to be used for transporting the honey super by removing any honey or wax from the interior or exterior of the vehicle by washing with warm, soapy water, - (b) take all practicable measures to clear bees from the honey super, and

-- (5) The person transporting the honey super to the enclosed, bee-proof space must transport the honey super by the most direct route and cannot transport honey supers from more than one premises at a time. - (6) Immediately after arriving at the premises at which the honey will be extracted, the person transporting the honey super must: - (a) unload the honey super from the vehicle, and - (b) move the honey super to the enclosed, bee-proof space at which extraction of honey will occur. - (7) Once the honey has been extracted, honey supers cannot be placed on another hive until they have been: - (a) stored in a bee-proof manner for 21 days, or - (b) stored in cold storage at -15 degrees Celsius for 72 hours.
+- (c) seal the honey super to make bee-proof and prevent leakage of apiary product. - (5) The person transporting the honey super must: - (a) ensure that the honey super and any apiary equipment on the vehicle are fully covered while being moved, and - (b) ensure that the honey super remains sealed until it reaches the enclosed, bee-proof space. - (6) The person transporting the honey super to the enclosed, bee-proof space must transport the honey super by the most direct route and cannot transport honey supers from more than one premises at a time. - (7) Immediately after arriving at the premises at which the honey will be extracted, the person transporting the honey super must: - (a) unload the honey super from the vehicle, and - (b) move the honey super to the enclosed, bee-proof space at which extraction of honey will occur. - (8) Once the honey has been extracted, honey supers cannot be placed on any hive until they have been: - (a) stored in a bee-proof manner for 21 days, or - (b) stored in cold storage at -15 degrees Celsius for 72 hours.

-Note.
+Notes.